lindseysim/templatize/more/advanced/README.md

 Section tags may have in-context or pass-to-function directives.
 This will resolve automatically, and in the latter case, ensure the data context is what results from the operations called in the opening tag.

-Ensure for in-context directives that the closing tag appears *exactly* as shown in the opening tag.

 &nbsp; *Template:*

 ```